rumca-js/Internet-Places-Database/README.md

 The database is distributed as a set of JSON files.
 We do not want to store binary data, binary files.
 SQL files should be fine, but I am going with JSON files for now.

+Each link contains a set of attributes, like:
+ - title
+ - description
+ - page rating
+ - date of creation
+ - etc.

 # Ranking algorithm

 Each link, page is ranked by several factors.